swooby/alfred.2017/README.md

 3. The supporting software libraries to make TAEPA work

 I've been working on these subconsciously over the past few years,
-and the past year has been a stealth attempt to work on #2.
+and the past year has been a stealth attempt to work on #2 and #3.

 This repo is my new revived attempt at trying this, with MZ as inspiration.